All Episodes

 Why didn't you comment more about it at the time?

-I mean, I asked you once and you said that you didn't want to sully the office of the presidency by sending to um uh base political level, but I mean this was not something base p politics.
+I mean, I asked you once, and you said that you didn't want to sully the office of the presidency by descending to base political level.

-Well, I understand that, but on the other hand, I do believe in the institution of the presidency, And I didn't think it was right then.
+But on the other hand, I do believe in the institution of the presidency, and I didn't think it was right then.

-And uh uh I I was I I f I was focused on the mission, as were the troops.
+And I was focused on the mission, as were the troops.

-And uh and because of their bravery and sacrifice, the situation turned around shortly after that statement.
+And because of their bravery and sacrifice, the situation turned around shortly after that statement.

-And my attitude is uh it was no then, obviously, and I still feel very strongly that's the way a president ought to conduct himself.
+And my attitude was no then, obviously, and I still feel very strongly that's the way a president ought to conduct himself.

-Well, no, some of the people in your administration, uh Carl Rove have said in hindsight that they think um maybe Carl speaking for himself, uh certainly other people the administration should have done more to defend you and the administration against these attacks uh because these attacks against you or attacks against your voters, attacks against the American people who support the United States at war.
+Well, some of the people in your administration, Carl Rove, have said in hindsight that they think maybe Carl, speaking for himself, certainly other people in the administration should have done more to defend you and the administration against these attacks because these attacks against you are attacks against your voters, attacks against the American people who support the United States at war.

 That's right.